Governor Generals of India

 In 1844 rebellion took place in Kolhapur.

-English education declared as essential qualification for public services.
+English education was made compulsory as a qualification for public services.

 Lord Dalhousie (1848-56)